 Much Lower Price Should Ring a Bell

-Should we buy Brand Copy at Half the Price?
+Should we buy Brand’s Copy at Half the Price?

 40-50 percent price difference attracts the buyer to opt for the fake TV or LED rather than one manufactured by a genuine brand.
-Do remember that the branded one has longer life spam and proper warranty ensured, whereas the copies will be good for just a few months.
+Do remember that the branded one has a longer life span and proper warranty ensured, whereas the copies will be good for just a few months.

-The price sensitivity in Pakistan leads the consumer into believing that they are buying a good product cheap, whereas, in reality, they’re buying a cheap product at a higher rate.
+The price sensitivity in Pakistan leads the consumer into believing that they are buying a good product cheaply, whereas, in reality, they’re buying a cheap product at a higher rate.

 These fake TVs pose a serious threat as with issues like product malfunctions; the consumer has no legal ground to claim damages.

 Sadly, such businesses are a common practice in this country.
 We can see illegal products sold by the shop owners and repainted used mobile phones sold to the unsuspecting customers in our everyday lives.